Kena Upanishad: Evocation in non-religious arts

-Ultimately, we can see that despite the differences that have been mentioned, one aspect of the Vedic text is perfectly expressed, i.e. : the absolute Supremacy of Brahman (hence the title) over all that exists, including the gods, even the greatest ones - ref;lecting the shared Indo-European heritage of cultures.
+Ultimately, we can see that despite the differences that have been mentioned, one aspect of the Vedic text is perfectly expressed, i.e. : the absolute Supremacy of Brahman (hence the title) over all that exists, including the gods, even the greatest ones - reflecting the shared Indo-European heritage of cultures.
 However the crucial role of the Goddess in revealing the truth to the male gods has been suppressed, reflecting the more male-dominated historical orientation of European culture.